 What Is Sabudana?

 Sabudana is a processed food product made from cassava plant whose botanical name is Manihot Esculenta.
 The starch got from the roots is popularly called tapioca and it is also used extensively all over the world.
-Here in India, the cassava plant itself is referred mostly as tapioca plant.
+Here in India, the cassava plant itself is referred to mostly as the tapioca plant.

 If you are not fond of consuming boiled cassava root then sabudana will be a good alternative.
-In India, Tamil Nadu ranks first in the production of sago and Andhra and Kerala are also major producers.
+In India, Tamil Nadu ranks first in the production of sago, and Andhra and Kerala are also major producers.

 Sabudana Common Names: